expressjs/expressjs.com/en/advanced/best-practice-security.md

 ## Do not trust user input

 For web applications, one of the most critical security requirements is proper user input validation and handling.
 This comes in many forms and we will not cover all of them here.
-Ultimately, the responsibility for validating and correctly handling the types of user input your application accepts.
-Here are a few examples of validating user input specifically using a few `express` apis.
+Ultimately, the responsibility for validating and correctly handling the types of user input your application accepts is yours.

 ### Prevent open redirects